Priestlands School

-Priestlands School is a coeducational secondary school located in Pennington, Hampshire in southern England.
+Priestlands School is a Mixed-sex education secondary school located in Pennington, Hampshire in southern England.
 The school serves an area that includes the villages of Beaulieu, Brockenhurst, East Boldre, Hordle, Norleywood, Pilley, South Baddesley, Sway and the towns of Lymington and Milford-on-Sea.

 History

 The oldest part of the school, built circa 1800, and the grounds were once the home of Rear-admiral John Peyton who commanded HMS Defence at the Battle of the Nile in 1798.

 The school was founded in 1957.

 Previously a community school and specialist arts college, in August 2011 the school converted to academy status.
 A 2008 Ofsted inspection assessed the school as Grade 1 (Outstanding).
 In 2012 it was judged Good.
 As of 2022, the school's most recent inspection was a short inspection in 2016 which found that the school remains Good.

 World record attempt

 In 2012 the school attempted to set the world record for most people standing on one leg for two minutes with 892 people.
 However, a problem with the video resulted in insufficient evidence for the record to be officially recognised.
+This title is now held by Tesco.